Mad-foley/recipes-practice/README.md

 ## recipes-practice
-Simple MERN project tutorial to explore the stack.
+Simple MERN tutorial to explore the stack.

-I will be leaving a lot of notes in my code.
+I will be leaving a lot of notes in this code.